TareqNewazShahriar/pico-and-sensors/README.md

 Those sensors are not that accurate and should not be used for professional purpose.

-For Gas (MQ2) sensor, use the code from mq.py file and remove ADC (MCP3008) chip related code: https://github.com/tutRPi/Raspberry-Pi-Gas-Sensor-MQ/blob/master/mq.py
+For Gas (MQ2) sensor, use that code, written for Raspberry PI; so remove ADC (MCP3008) chip related code: https://github.com/tutRPi/Raspberry-Pi-Gas-Sensor-MQ/blob/master/mq.py

-Also have a look on this:
+Also have a look, written for raspberry pi: https://github.com/filips123/GasDetection
-https://github.com/filips123/GasDetection